 TEXTBOOK: Essentials of Geology, Sixth Edition (Marshak; published by W.W.
 Norton), ISBN: 978-0393667523.
 The Sixth Edition book may be available through the CR Bookstore or from other vendors.
 You may use an electronic or rented version if available, or you may buy a used text if available since you do NOT need an access code.
-Do NOT buy the newest 7th edition book!
+Do NOT buy the newest edition book!
 This 6th edition book saves you a LOT of money and is superb.

-LAB MANUAL: For this class you must buy (or print) and use a lab manual written by Prof. Renner and printed & sold at The Mail Room (900 Northcrest Drive).
-It is also available for you as free PDF downloads (in Canvas) if you wish (although if you decide to download & print it, you'll likely pay a lot more for your own printer ink & paper than if you'd merely buy it at The Mail Room).
+LAB MANUAL: For this class you must buy (or print; see below) the lab manual written by Prof. Renner.
+Get it at The Mail Room, 900 Northcrest Drive.
+It is also available in Canvas for you as free PDF download(s) if you wish to print it yourself (although you'll likely pay a lot more for your own printer ink & paper than if you'd merely buy it at The Mail Room).
 More details will be provided on the first day of class.